The Two RV Gypsies: Full-Time RVers

 Clingmans Dome Observation Tower

-Karen Duquette tried to take a video as she walked around the circular tower, but had to aim the camera to the sky often to get around all of the people.
-She will try to post this video later.
+Below: Karen Duquette tried to take a video as she walked around the circular tower, but had to aim the camera to the sky often to get around all of the people.
+She may try to post the video later.

 the 12 percent grade spiral ramp.